CROSSLINE: Breaking "Security-by-Crash" based Memory Isolation in AMD SEV: Attacks

 A direct security consequence of \atknameOne is to dump the victim VM's entire guest page table, which is deemed confidential as page-table pages are always encrypted in SEV VMs regardless of the C-bit in the PTEs. \looseness=-1

-To dump the page table, the adversary first locates the root of the victim VM's guest page table specified by its gCR3.
+To dump the page tables, the adversary first locates the root of the victim VM's guest page table specified by its gCR3.
 She can do so by monitoring the victim VM's page access sequence using page-fault side channels.
 Specifically, during the victim VM's VMEXIT, the adversary clears the Present bit of all page entries of the nPT of the victim VM, evicts all the TLB entries, invalidates the nPT entries cached by nTLB and PWC.
 After VMRUN, the victim VM immediately performs a page table walk.
 The gPA of the first page to be accessed is stored in its gCR3.
 The adversary thus learns the gPA of the root of the guest page table.
 Once each of the entries of the root page table is extracted by \atknameOne, the rest of the page table can be decrypted one level after another.

-\bheading{Evaluation.} We evaluated this page table dump attack using \atkname on a blade server with an 8-Core AMD EPYC 7251 Processor.
+\bheading{Evaluation.} We evaluated this attack on a blade server with an 8-Core AMD EPYC 7251 Processor.
 The host OS runs Ubuntu 64-bit 18.04 with Linux kernel v4.20 and the guest VMs run Ubuntu 64-bit 18.04 with Linux kernel v4.15 (SEV supported since v4.15).
 The QEMU version used was QEMU 2.12.
 The victim VMs were SEV-enabled VMs with 4 virtual CPUs, 4 GB DRAM and 30 GB disk storage.
 The attacker VMs were SEV-enabled VMs with only one virtual CPU, 2 GB DRAM and 30 GB disk storage.
 All the victim VMs were created by the ubuntu-18.04-desktop-amd64.iso image with no additional modification.
-The guest OS version does not matter in our attack.

-To decrypt one 8-byte memory block, the adversary needs to launch the attacker VM, let it run until a VMEXIT, change its ASID, clear the Present bit of all PTEs.
-Roughly, it takes 2 seconds to decrypt one 8-byte memory block (which includes time to deactivate the ASID, reboot the VM, and clear the Present bit of all PTEs).